-The American Temperance Society (ATS) began in Boston on February 13, 1826.
-It was first called the American Society for the Promotion of Temperance.
+The American Temperance Society (ATS) began in Boston.
+It was on February 13, 1826.
+The group was first called the American Society for the Promotion of Temperance.

 II.
 Goal Changed

 Two Presbyterian ministers co-founded the group.
 They were Justin Edwards and the better-known Lyman Beecher.